How does picosecond structural deformation of (Ba,Sr)TiO$_{3}$ relate to the pyroelectric effect?: Time-resolved x-ray diffraction

-To simulate heat diffusion dynamics, we employ the udkm1Dsim Python toolbox \cite{Schi2021a}.
-The package solves the heat diffusion equation in the thin film heterostructure after optical excitation \cite{shay2020} using a finite element method.
 As an example, we depict the simulated temperature along the surface normal in figure~\ref{fig:ExpDirect}~d) and the transient average temperature in each layer and in the substrate in figure~\ref{fig:ExpDirect}~e).
 The simulation was performed for a fluence of 6.5\,mJ/cm$^{2}$.
 To complete our modeling of the experiment, we calculate the x-ray diffraction efficiency from dynamical diffraction theory \cite{warr1990a} and determine the center-of-mass coordinate $q_{z}$ of the (Ba,Sr)TiO$_{3}$ and SrRuO$_{3}$ Bragg peak.
 We use the same numerical method to extract the peak position from the experimental and simulation data.
 Details of the simulation model are given in the supplemental material.

 We again stress that the laser pulses were only absorbed by free electrons in the metallic SrRuO$_{3}$ electrode.
 The excited hot electrons thermalize by electron-phonon coupling with a well-known electron-phonon coupling time constant in SrRuO$_{3}$ of less than 500\,fs \cite{Matt2021a, Bohj2012a}.
 This leads to an impulsive thermal expansion of the SrRuO$_{3}$ film.
 Subsequently, the heat flows into the adjacent (Ba,Sr)TiO$_{3}$ layer and the substrate.
 We employ the SrRuO$_{3}$ film as a temperature sensor by converting the deformation to a temperature via the thermal expansion coefficient.
 In contrast, it is not easy to convert the measured deformation of (Ba,Sr)TiO$_{3}$ to a temperature due to its piezoelectric response.
 In the following, we discuss the heat diffusion dynamics in the sample for three different excitation fluences.